 You’ll find Thai, Vietnamese and French influences in the food itself, with plenty of vegan dishes as well as the kind of “spiced broths you could get lost in”.
 Popular dishes include slow-cooked fragrant curries, street food noodle dishes and Cambodia’s national dish of fish curry cooked in a banana leaf with coconut milk, lemongrass and kaffir lime leaves.
 Food critic Jay put it perfectly: “It lives up to its name.
 It has soul”.

-Dutsons Marple Bridge is a family-owned deli cafe shop which serves up probably the best full English breakfast this side of the Pennines.
+Dutsons Delicatessen and Kitchen in Marple Bridge is a family-owned deli shop.
 The shelves are lined with lots of different artisan products from local, national and international suppliers, including a fantastic selection of wine.
-You can also create your own special hamper full of unusual produce which makes a great gift.
+You can also create your own special hamper full of unusual produce, which makes a great gift.

 Hare & Hounds Mill Brow is cosy dog-friendly Robinson’s pub off the beaten track at the highest point of Mill Brow.
 This hidden gem is the perfect watering hole to stumble into after a countryside walk.
 Try a pint of Robinson’s Unicorn bitter or Cascade Golden IPA in front of the open fire while you explore the food menu.
 Every Wednesday and Thursday evening and Friday lunchtime, the pub offers a brilliant value set menu including an appetiser.
 Don’t miss sticky toffee pudding or Cheshire Farm ice cream in any weather.